Central Wheatbelt Weather

 Central Wheatbelt Forecast

-Friday Mostly sunny.
-High (70%) chance of showers in the far southwest, slight (30%) chance elsewhere.
-The chance of a thunderstorm in the far southwest in the afternoon and evening.
-Winds NE 15 to 25 km/h shifting W 20 to 30 km/h during the morning.
+Monday Partly cloudy.
+Slight (20%) chance of a shower in the northwest, near zero chance elsewhere.
+The chance of a thunderstorm in the afternoon and evening.
+Winds E 15 to 20 km/h tending NE during the day then tending NE/SE during the evening.

-Saturday Partly cloudy.
-Slight (30%) chance of a shower in the morning and early afternoon.
-Winds W 20 to 30 km/h turning SW during the afternoon then decreasing to 15 to 20 km/h during the evening.
+Tuesday Partly cloudy.
+Slight (20%) chance of a shower in the northeast in the afternoon.
+Near zero chance of rain elsewhere.
+The chance of a thunderstorm in the afternoon and evening.
+Winds E/NE 15 to 20 km/h tending NW/NE 15 to 25 km/h during the morning then tending NW/SW 15 to 20 km/h during the evening.

 Central Wheatbelt Weather Forecasts

 ||12||28||60%||< 1mm||Nil||W 12||46||WNW 28||25|

 ||12||29||60%||< 1mm||Nil||W 15||44||WNW 30||26|

 ||11||27||70%||< 1mm||Nil||WNW 13||51||WNW 28||33|